 - Decision-makers who are not on vacation at this time of year are more relaxed and chatty.

 - Your competitors don’t think this way.
 They usually stop calling prospects the 2nd week of December.
 Your “share of voice” when leaving voicemails and reaching prospects live will be higher and you will get more accomplished with each call.

 - Decision makers will typically not want to HAVE a new meeting during the last 2 weeks of December.
 However, if you request a date to meet NEXT year (which is just days away), their calendars are usually wide open.
 Ask for a meeting in early January and watch your calendar fill up.

 This works especially well with hard-to-reach and senior-level decision makers.

-Connecting with prospect decision makers is just the first step in getting the door open.
+Connecting with prospect decision-makers is just the first step in getting the door open.
 Once you have a prospect on the phone you will need to deliver a content-rich message that is so relevant and compelling your prospect will invite you to meet.
 Does the message you are using now accomplish this for you?
 Of course, you must also be prepared to answer the objections that will inevitably come your way.
 How much time have you spent pre-thinking answers that will get you past the objections you face?
-Don’t forget to couple your objection response with a request for a next step.
+Don’t forget to couple your objection response with a request for the next step.
 How often do you do this?
 What are you planning to do to develop new business this December?